Aspose/apireference.aspose.com/content/sites/aspose/html/english/net/aspose.html.dom.css/icsscharsetrule/encoding/_index.md

 ---
 ## ICSSCharsetRule.Encoding property

-The encoding information used in this @charset rule.
+The encoding information associated with the current stylesheet used in this @charset rule.

 ```csharp
 public string Encoding { get; set; }
 ```

-## Property Value
+### Property Value

-The encoding.
+The encoding attribute must return the encoding information specified by the @charset at-rule.

 ### See Also